 Ginger, Honey & Orange Mini Bundt Cakes

 Unfortunately, this was an orange cake with the flavor of honey coming on at the end.
 I didn’t get any ginger at all.
 It was still good but not what I wanted.
-Obviously that meant that I had to make them again.
+That meant that I had to make them again.
 After all, this is a GINGER, Orange & Honey cake.

 Orange zest can provide intense flavor thanks to the oils present.
 I originally used the zest and juice of an entire orange but modified the recipe to cut out the juice completely and now use one teaspoon of the zest.